Loíza, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Loíza is administered by a mayor.
-The current mayor is Julia María Nazario Fuentes, who was elected at the 2016 Puerto Rican general elections.
+The current mayor is Julia María Nazario Fuentes, who was first elected at the 2016 Puerto Rican general elections.

 The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2016, Nayda Venegas Brown and Eric Correa Rivera were elected as District Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.